 Apartment 4

-Grand Bahama Island – Where to stay in the Bahamas all inclusive
+Grand Bahama Island – Where to stay in the Bahamas All Inclusive

-After Nassau, Freeport is the second largest city in the Bahamas, and it’s located on Grand Bahama.
+After Nassau, Freeport is the second largest city in the Bahamas, and it’s located in Grand Bahama.
 It’s also one of the closest islands to Florida, so it’s a popular destination for day trips from Miami and Fort Lauderdale.
-Like New Providence, Grand Bahama is full of entertainment options, including shopping, dining, casinos and nightclubs.

-The island also has three national parks, including Lucayan National Park which has trails through mangrove swamps for hikers or horseback riders.
-Unlike some islands with more exclusive lodging options, there are many choices for choosing where to stay in Grand Bahama – from luxury resorts to boutique hotels and private home rentals.
+Unlike some islands within the Bahamas, that might have more exclusive accommodation options, there are a number of choices for choosing where to stay in Grand Bahama – from luxury resorts to boutique hotels and private home rentals.

-Budget Hotels in Freeport:
+Budget Hotels in Grand Bahama:

 Ocean Reef Yacht Club & Resort

-Taino Beach Resort & Clubs
+The Marlin at Taino Beach Resort

-Affordable Luxury Hotels in Freeport:
+Affordable Luxury Hotels in Grand Bahama:

 Island Seas Resort

-Bahamas All Inclusive Hotels in Freeport:
+Bahamas All Inclusive Hotels in Grand Bahama:

 Viva Wyndham Fortuna Beach – An All-Inclusive Resort